 While the Canon EOS R, EOS Ra and EOS RP are set to continue, the 45Mp full-frame Canon EOS R5 will be Canon’s flagship mirrorless camera.
 It’s designed to appeal to professional photographers and videographers and it sits above the 20Mp full-frame Canon EOS R6 announced at the same time.

-What’s astonishing is that after complaining about Canon’s habit of only enabling cropped 4K recording with several of its cameras (including the EOS 5D Mark IV and EOS R), the Canon EOS R5 is capable of recording uncropped 8K footage to its CFexpress card.
+What’s astonishing is that after complaining about Canon’s habit of only enabling cropped 4K recording with several of its cameras (including the EOS 5D Mark IV and EOS R), the Canon EOS R5 is capable of recording uncropped 8K footage to a CFexpress card.
 What’s more, it can do so with autofocus tracking in action.
 That’s quite a step up.

 Sensitivity range: Stills: ISO 100-51,200 expandable to ISO 50-102,400, Movies: ISO 100-25600, expandable to ISO ISO 51,200